-The non-compliance penalty does not apply where the percentagebased penalty, reportable arrangement, or the understatement penalty applies.
+The non-compliance penalty does not apply where the percentage- based penalty, reportable arrangement, or the understatement penalty applies.

-Only one non-compliance is currently subject to the fixed amount penalty and that is failure by a natural person to submit an income tax return as and when required, for the year of assessment commencing on or after 1 March 2016, and where that person has two or more outstanding tax returns for such year of assessment.
+Penalties will be levied where a natural person fails to submit a tax return as and when required, for the year of assessment commencing on or after 1 March 2016, and where that person has two or more outstanding tax returns for such year of assessment.